-Where Python is used to bring the most benefits
+Where is Python used to get the most benefits?

 Businesses can’t survive on the market these days if they don’t invest in a quality web presence.
-A functional and well-designed web app today includes elements such as mobile responsiveness, integrated animation, Progressive Web Apps, or machine learning-based chatbots.
+Today's functional and well-designed web app includes mobile responsiveness, integrated animation, Progressive Web Apps, or machine learning-based chatbots.

 Choosing the right tools for building a web application is more important than ever.
 And that’s why so many companies pick Python as their technology of choice.
 What is Python programming all about?
 Efficiency, conciseness, and productivity.

-Python's standard library is pretty amazing, but the language offers a massive ecosystem of tools and libraries provided by its active community.
-It means that developers don’t have to spend time on building everything from scratch.
-Instead, they can use pre-built elements for just about anything: from scientific computing and image processing to machine learning and data visualization.
+Python's standard library is pretty impressive, but the language offers a massive ecosystem of tools and libraries provided by its active community.
+It means that developers don’t have to spend time building everything from scratch.
+Instead, they can use pre-built elements for anything, from scientific computing and image processing to machine learning and data visualization.

-The clean and simple syntax help software developers to write Python code faster than when using other popular programming languages – for example, Java.
+The clean and straightforward syntax help software developers to write Python code faster than when using other popular programming languages – for example, Java.
 Because of that, it comes in handy to companies that want to experiment with new ideas with quick prototypes or validate their product on the market with a Minimum Viable Product (MVP).
-This feature is especially important for startups that need to test their product as quickly as possible to gather valuable user feedback and continue optimizing their idea.
+This feature is essential for startups that need to test their product as quickly as possible to gather valuable user feedback and continue optimizing their idea.

 Thanks to its built-in framework for unit tests, Python helps development teams ship bug-free code faster.
 Coding with Python is quick, and so is testing.